openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 96 - Find Insuree Page`

 The ``Find Insuree Page`` is the first step in the process of finding an insuree and thereafter accessing the family/group overview of insurees, policies and contributions.
 This initial page can be used to search for specific Insurees or groups of insurees based on specific criteria.
-The panel is divided into four panels (:ref:`image96`)
+The panel is divided into four panels (:ref:`Image 96<image96>`)

   A. Search Panel